RNLB Benjamin Bond Cabbell

-RNLB Benjamin Bond Cabbell II (ON 12) was a Cromer non self-righter type lifeboat stationed at Cromer Lifeboat Station in the English county of Norfolk from September 1884 until September 1902.
+RNLB Benjamin Bond Cabbell (ON 12) was a 35 ft non-self-righting lifeboat, stationed at Cromer Lifeboat Station in the English county of Norfolk from September 1884 until September 1902.

-Design and construction
+History

+The Benjamin Bond Cabbell (ON 12) was the fifth lifeboat to be stationed at the Norfolk town of Cromer, and the second lifeboat to bear the name Benjamin Bond Cabbell.

+The events of Thursday 4 October 1883 highlighted the need for a different design of lifeboat at Cromer.
+The schooner Alpha of Sunderland, bound for Whitstable with a cargo of coal, was seen flying signals of distress.
+In gale-force conditions, the 34 ft 10-oared self-righting lifeboat Benjamin Bond Cabbell, on station since 1868, could make no progress after launch, and returned to shore.
+The Alpha was subsequently driven ashore, her crew of five eventually rescued by the Rocket Brigade.

-The Benjamin Bond Cabbell II was the fifth lifeboat to be stationed at the Norfolk town of Cromer, and the second lifeboat to bear the name Benjamin Bond Cabbell.
-At the design process for this lifeboat, a number of meetings were held by the RNLI's chief inspector of Lifeboats, Captain the Hon H.W.
-Chetwynd and the service's surveyor Mr Prowse with the crew of the Cromer Lifeboat.
+With the lifeboat abandoned on the shore, and the lifeboat men of Cromer complaining that it was too heavy to row against a strong headwind with the number of oars, the local committee arranged a number of meetings, held with the RNLI Chief Inspector of Lifeboats, Capt. the Hon H.W.
+Chetwynd, RN, the Institution surveyor Mr Prowse, and the crew of the Cromer Lifeboat.
 At the meetings the lifeboat men were asked what their preferences were, when considering designs for the new lifeboat.
 The local men who were mainly fishermen expressed a desire for a new boat to be on the lines of the lifeboat which had been stationed there before 1858.
-These suggestions by local men, Mr James Davis, Mr James Mayes and Mr Thomas Blogg were very similar to the Norfolk and Suffolk Type lifeboats.
-By 27 November 1883 the surveyor, Mr Prowse, had agreed a design with the local fisherman, and an order was placed with James Beeching boat builders, of Great Yarmouth.
+These suggestions by local men, Mr James Davis, Mr James Mayes and Mr Thomas Blogg were very similar to the North-Country lifeboats.
+By 27 November 1883, Mr Prowse had agreed a design with the local fisherman, and an order was placed with James Beeching boat builders, of Great Yarmouth.